Summary of Transfer Credit Policy

 - Non-University Level Institutions

-- On a case-by-case basis, seminars, workshops, training programs and other formal learning experiences provided by non-collegiate agencies and organizations (e.g. Armed Forces, General Motors, licensure through national registries, recognition by foreign ministries of education, etc) may be eligible for consideration in the evaluation process.
-While some courses may be denied Hiram College credit, other courses may be deferred to the appropriate major department for further assessment and a Pass/No Credit determination.
-For further information, please see Additional Methods of Gaining Transfer Credit.
+- On a case-by-case basis, seminars, workshops, training programs and other formal learning experiences provided by non-collegiate agencies and organizations (e.g. Armed Forces, General Motors, licensure through national registries, recognition by foreign ministries of education, etc.) may be eligible for consideration in the evaluation process.
+While some courses may be denied Hiram College credit, other courses may be deferred to the appropriate major program for further assessment and a Pass/No Credit determination.

 - Other Institutions